svaningelgem/gelanis/docs/sphinx/api_fileio.rst

 fileio
 ------

-.. currentmodule:: pysparkling
+.. currentmodule:: gelanis

 The functionality provided by this module is used in :func:`Context.textFile` for reading and in :func:`RDD.saveAsTextFile` for writing.

-.. currentmodule:: pysparkling.fileio
+.. currentmodule:: gelanis.fileio

 You can use this submodule with :func:`File.dump`, :func:`File.load` and :func:`File.exists` to read, write and check for existance of a file.